 - Not focusing on the right keyword or keywords: See above.
 Do your research.

 - Duplicating content from other sites: Google doesn’t like copied-over content and will try their best to identify the original source and penalise the imposters by hiding them from the search results..

-- Not having unique title and description tags throughout your site: Google also sees identical tags as “duplicate content” and finds it difficult to prioritise which pages to show to people searching on Google.
-It might end up that one of these pages will not be shown at all.
+- Not having unique title and description tags: Google also sees identical tags as “duplicate content” and finds it difficult to prioritise which pages to show to people searching on Google.

-- Broken links: Returning a 404 error (page not found) when someone lands on your website is a killer for user experience and search engines don’t like bad customer experiences.
-Some free tools on the internet are available to scan your website for broken links.
+- Broken links: Returning a 404 error (page not found) is a killer for user experience and search engines don’t like bad customer experiences.
 Our favourite, Moz.com Pro includes automatic weekly scans which provide any broken links.

 Restaurant email marketing: the who, what, why and when on getting the most from your database.
-This week we focus on what to send. ...
+This week we focus on who you should send to. ...